jackfranklin/javascriptplayground.com/_posts/2018-02-12-testing-react.md

 React components.

-There are many great courses out there to help you learn React, but this course is specifically for those who have done a bit of React but would like to know how best to test them.
+There are many great courses out there to help you learn React, but this course is specifically for those who have written React components and would like to know how best to test them.
 Not only the specifics of _how_ to test, configuring Jest, using Enzyme's API, but also _what_ to test.